November 15, 2023Review Recipe

-Made with a few simple ingredients, this tuna salad sandwich recipe is the perfect blend of crunchy and creamy.
-This recipe takes canned tuna to a whole new degree and is one of our favorite recipes for lunchtime.
+Made with a few simple ingredients, this tuna sandwich recipe is the perfect blend of crunchy and creamy.
+This recipe takes canned tuna to a whole new level and is one of our favorite recipes for lunchtime.
 We know you’re going to love this delicious sandwich!

 We recommend canned chunk or flake light tuna rather than white tuna or yellowfin tuna, as those are higher in mercury.
 Just read the can of tuna for the type of tuna used.

 Any bread is a great choice for tuna sandwiches.
 Whole wheat bread, rye, or flour tortillas are great options.

-You can keep any leftover tuna salad in the fridge for 2 to 3 days.
+You can keep any leftover tuna salad in the fridge for two to three days.

 - 12 ounces tuna, drained